JainSneha6/LexiEaseAI/README.md

 ### **6. Chat with Document**

-- Creating a RAG based recipe for asking questions related to uploaded documents using **Informatica's Application Integration**
+- Creating a RAG based recipe for asking queries related to uploaded documents using **Informatica's Application Integration**
 - Creating a **VectorMatchEntry Process Object** for matching the vector entries.
 - Creating an **App Connection** to Gemini & another **App Connection** to the Pinecone DB.
 - Creating the base process **Query LLM with Context Using Embeddings Model** that